 Twenty-year-old Fardowsa Mahamoud’s questioning why the hijab, or veil, is not permitted in the Finnish military brought a sense of déjà-vu.
 About six years ago, Busman Gill Sukhdarshan Singh won after a year-long legal battle to wear a turban at work.

 In Finland, Sikh bus drivers won the right to use turbans at work, while in the United Kingdom granted such a right in 1969.

 Singh’s struggle and Mahamud’s rejection by the Finnish military are all examples of how some sectors of Finland continue to believe that they are the only one’s living in this country.
-Even if our official adaption policy is supposed to be a two-way street, it is a one-way (assimilation), full stop.
+Even if our official adaption policy is supposed to be a two-way street, it is a one-way process (assimilation), full stop.